roberttidey/RPi_Cam_Web_Interface/README.md

 Raspimjpeg now has new lapse_path setting for time lapse captures Raspimjpeg now generates all thumbnails for motion triggered and manual recordings.
 The motion image thumbnail is turned off.

+6th March
+Thumbnail orphan check in preview was deleting all thumbnails.
+Now updated to account for new thumbnail method.